Archived Comp: This comp is from a prior TFT set, kept here for when older sets get brought back in set revivals.

 Detailed Analysis

-Ionia / Bruiser / Slayer is classified as a Fortress composition in TFT Patch 16.4.
-With a 50.0% win rate and 5.58 average placement, this comp performs solidly in the current meta.
+Bruiser / Slayer / Ionia is classified as a Late Game Tank composition in TFT Patch 16.9.
+With a 33.3% win rate and 4.58 average placement, this comp requires precise execution to succeed.

 Damage Profile: This composition is very defensiveit prioritizes survival and scaling over early aggression.
 This defensive approach means you may lose some early fights, but you'll have more HP remaining when your comp comes online.